AFC Bournemouth: Rivalries

-According to a recent poll named 'The League of Love and Hate' in August 2019, Bournemouth supporters named their club's near neighbour Southampton as its biggest rival, with Portsmouth, Brighton and Hove Albion, Reading and Leeds United following.
+According to a poll named 'The League of Love and Hate' in August 2019, Bournemouth supporters named their club's near neighbour Southampton as its biggest rival, with Portsmouth, Brighton and Hove Albion, Reading and Leeds United following.

+The most intense rivalry is with Leeds United, due to an incident on 5 May 1990, where Leeds fans caused widespread disorder and damage in Bournemouth over the May Day bank holiday weekend.

 Records and statistics

 Steve Fletcher holds the record for Bournemouth appearances, having played 726 first-team matches between 1992 and 2013.
 Fletcher also holds the record for most league appearances, making 628.
 Ron Eyre holds the record for the most goals 229 in a Bournemouth shirt having played 337 first-team matches between 1924 and 1933.
 Ted MacDougall holds the record for the most goals scored in a single season, 42 in the 1970–71 season in the Fourth Division.

 The highest transfer fee received for a Bournemouth player to date is £65 million, from Tottenham Hotspur for Dominic Solanke in August 2024, whilst the highest transfer fee paid by the club to date is £40.2 million, for Evanilson from Porto, also in August 2024.

-The club's highest ever league finish to date is 9th place in the Premier League, achieved in both the 2016–17 season, as well as the 2024–25 season.
+The club's highest league finish to date is 6th place in the Premier League, achieved in the 2025–26 season.
 Their best performance in the FA Cup is reaching the quarter-finals of the competition in the 1956–57, 2020–21 and 2024–25 seasons, whilst in the EFL Cup, Bournemouth's best performance is reaching the quarter-finals in the 2014–15, 2017–18 and 2018–19 seasons.